ArcanaFramework/arcana/docs/source/getting_started.rst

 Pydra
 -----

-Pipelines in Arcana are implemented using the Pydra_ dataflow engine, so before getting started with Arcana it is a good idea to familiarise yourself with Pydra_'s syntax and concepts.
+Pipelines in Arcana are implemented in, and executed with, the Pydra_ dataflow engine, so before getting started with Arcana it is a good idea to familiarise yourself with Pydra_'s syntax and concepts.
 There is short Jupyter notebook tutorial available at `<https://github.com/nipype/pydra-tutorial>`_, which is a nice place to start with this.

 Software requirements
 ---------------------